-

 Which airport do I need to fly in and out of?
 Plus airport code

-Fly in and out of Oaxaca International Airport (OAX), also known as Xoxocotlán Airport.
+Fly into and out of Oaxaca International Airport (OAX), also known as Xoxocotlán Airport.

 What time do I need to arrive (in time for the welcome meeting)?

-Please try to arrive before 3 pm on Day 1.
-Your welcome meeting will be at 5 pm at the hotel, which is a half-hour drive from the airport.
+Please try to arrive before 3pm on Day 1.
+Your welcome meeting will be at 5pm at the hotel, which is a 30-minute drive from the airport.

 What time should my flight depart on the last day?

-Check out is at 12 pm.
+Check out is at 12pm.
 There are no activities planned for the last day, so leave any time you wish.
-The airport is approximately 30 minutes away from the hotel and we recommend arriving at the airport 3 hours before departure.
+The airport is approximately 30 minutes away from the hotel and we recommend arriving at the airport three hours before departure.
+Your Pack Leader can help you book your transfers the night before if needed.

 Are airport transfers included?